catima/userdoc/README.md

 ## How it works

-On Catima: users have access to buttons that brings them to the documentation based on their status(es).
+On Catima the users have access to buttons that brings them to the online documentation based on their status(es).

 The content of the documentation is contained in small files divided by roles and titles that can be found in the *content* directory.
-The documentation is brought together in "parent" files containing each titles and their content embedded underneath.
-They are divided in statuses and a FAQ file.
+The documentation is brought together in "parent" files that acts as front and contains each titles and their content embedded underneath.
+They are divided by statuses and a FAQ file.

 To update the doc: You edit the content of the markdown files inside the *content* directory.
 The parent files don't need to be edited unless you added a file in the *content* directory.

-## How to maintain
+## What you need to know and how to maintain

 The documentation is stored in the *docs* directory and is divided by language; currently, there is a *fr* directory and an *en* directory.

-Each language contains different folders and files, each containing elements of the documentation organized as follows:
+Each language contains different folders and files organized as follows:

 - An ***assets*** folder containing images used in the documentation.

-    - Images are organized into different folders named after the features they are associated with.
+    > Images are organized into different folders named after the features they are associated with.
-- Markdown files divided by **statuses (admin, user, editor, etc.)** containing the complete documentation for each status they act as fronts for our website.
+- Markdown files divided by **statuses (admin, user, editor, etc.)** containing the complete documentation for each status, they act as fronts for our website.
 Each files has a head containing the title of the page and a "navbar" variable where the title of the file's corresponding navbar is referenced.
-Each file contains a skeleton composed of **titles and subtitles** referenced in the navbar (see navbar doc below) preceded by an HTML <a> tag carrying an id corresponding to each link in the navbar (making the menu clickable in all circumstances).
+Each file contains a skeleton composed of **titles and subtitles** referenced in the navbar (see the navbar doc below) preceded by an HTML `<a>` tag carrying an id corresponding to each link in the navbar (making the menu clickable in all circumstances).
 The **content of each part is included using the *[include_relative](https://jekyllrb.com/docs/includes/)* syntax** provided by Jekyll.
 Files are retrieved as follows:

 	`{% include_relative content/*role*/*filename*.md %}`

 - A ***content*** folder containing the textual content of the documentation in markdown.
-    - Content is organized into folders by **role (admin, user, editor, etc.)**.
+    - Content is organized into folders by **statuses (admin, user, editor, etc.)**.
 Each folder contains markdown files that contain markdown documentation **divided into parts relative to the role index (see next point)**.

-        - Individual markdown files are named after the part of the index they are attached to; the nomenclature is as follows: the title of the part in lowercase, without accents or special characters, all attached + .md.
+        > Individual markdown files are named after the part of the index they are attached to; the nomenclature is as follows: the title of the part in lowercase, without accents or special characters, all attached + .md.

-        - Images appearing in the various parts must be called with the relative path **from the parent file that includes the individual parts and not from the content/*role* folder**.
+        > Images appearing in the various parts must be called with the relative path **from the parent file that includes the individual parts and not from the content/*role* folder**.
 This is imperative for the images to display in the documentation via the *include_relative* tag.
 - A *faqcatima.md* file.
-    - Containing titles formulated as questions that refer to different parts of the documentation integrated into the document with the same syntax as in the parent files
+    - It contains titles formulated as questions that refer to different parts of the documentation integrated into the document with the same syntax as in the parent files

 > ⚠️ **Any new file that calls parts of the documentation with the *include_relative* syntax must be located in the same directory as the assets folder so that the images are displayed correctly. ⚠️**